SHYCaT-cs71/shycat/sprint2.md

 Note that SHY-4 was originally several items down in the Product Backlog, so wasn't initially ready to be pulled into a sprint - in part because it was too large and non-specific.
 We decomposed it into SHY-4 and SHY-62, and added acceptance criteria and programmer tasks.

+We kept the same forecast (the rationale hasn't changed) and sprint goal, since it still reflects what we hope to accomplish.

 ### Screenshots
 * [Moving front end stories out of sprint](images/screenshots/Sprint_2024-12-02/Screenshot%202024-11-24%20115437.png)
 * [Filling in new SHY-62 item](images/screenshots/Sprint_2024-12-02/Screenshot%202024-11-24%20121623.png)